SachaEpskamp/StatcheckTheGame/index.md

 ### Statcheck!
 <img src="cards/research/statcheck.jpg"  style="width: 200px;"/>

 The *Statcheck!* game can be used to test someone's statistical test using statcheck.
-You can use the web-app at https://sachaepskamp.shinyapps.io/statcheck/ for this purpose.
+You can use the web-app at [https://sachaepskamp.shinyapps.io/statcheck/](sachaepskamp.shinyapps.io/statcheck) for this purpose (mobile friendly).
 For example, player 2 decides to play statcheck on the second significance test played by player 1:

 ![](GameRules/Slide6.jpg)